 Admiralty and Maritime Jurisdiction Laws

 With respect to admiralty jurisdiction, Article III, § 2 of the United States Constitution gives district courts the power to hear and decide “all case of admiralty and maritime jurisdiction.”
 Cases that are filed in federal court under the admiralty jurisdiction of the court are separated into two categories – what is called an in rem action which is against the vessel itself, and in personam actions which is generally against the vessel owner or operator.
 The critical distinction between the two is that an in rem action may only be brought in a federal court, and pursuant to the admiralty jurisdiction of the court.
 An in personam case may not only be brought pursuant to the admiralty jurisdiction of the court, but may also be brought “at law” if there is diversity jurisdiction or federal question jurisdiction present.
+If you were injured in an accident, you may be wondering if you can sue a boat owner if a captain caused your accident in Florida.
+Contact our Miami lawyers for more information.

 The modern day version of § 9 of the Judiciary Act of 1789, found in 29 U.S.C. § 1333, states as follow: “The district courts shall have original jurisdiction, exclusive of the courts of the States, of: (1) Any civil case of admiralty or maritime jurisdiction, saving to suitors in all cases all other remedies to which they are otherwise entitled to.”